 Diamond quality: the properties of the most precious of stones

-Whether it's to enhance your wedding or engagement ring, diamonds are the essential stone that goes perfectly with any setting, whatever the metal you choose.
-Yellow, white or pink gold, platinum or palladium, with a diamond on your finger, you're sure to avoid a fashion mistake.
-But do you know where diamonds come from, how they're classified and what criteria are important in determining their true value?
-We'll explain it all to you.
+Whether it's to enhance your wedding or engagement ring, diamonds are the essential stone that goes perfectly with any setting, regardless of the metal you choose.
+With a diamond on your finger, you're sure to avoid a fashion faux-pas.
+But do you know where diamonds come from, how they are classified and what criteria are important in determining their true value?

 Diamonds : A jewel of nature